brentkearney/workshops/README.md

 Installation instructions are below.

 ### Current Features
-* **Sign-ins and sign-ups** for authorized event members, staff, and admin.
+* **Sign-ins and sign-ups** for staff and admin users, and invited workshop participants.
-* **Fine-grained role-based access controls** allows different levels of access privileges for admin, staff, organizers, participants, and public.
+* **Fine-grained, role-based access controls** allows different levels of access privileges for admin, staff, organizers, participants, and public.
+(Uses [Pundit](https://github.com/varvet/pundit).)
 * **Add Members** Staff and Organizers can add members to their workshops.
-* **Event Invitations** Staff and Organizers can click a button to email a unique link to potential participants, inviting them to attend a workshop.
+* **Event Invitations** Staff and Organizers can click a button to send invitation emails to potential participants.
+The emails contain a unique link, giving them access to the built-in RSVP system.
-* **Multiple locations** for events.
-Each location has its own settings, email templates, forms, etc..
 * **RSVPs** allows invited participants to reply to their invitation with "Yes", "No", "Maybe".
 Includes a text area to send a personal note to the organizer.
 If confirming, collects data for hotel reservations, etc., via a web form (unique per location) that is optimized for autofill.
-Automatically sends confirmation email to confirmed participants, using email templates based on workshop type.
+Automatically sends a confirmation email to confirmed participants, using email templates based on workshop type.
+Email notifications are also sent to staff and organizers.
 * **[SparkPost](https://www.sparkpost.com) Integration** for improved email deliverability.
+* **Multiple locations** for events.
+Each location has its own settings, email templates, forms, etc..
 * **Workshop scheduling**: organizers can enter their workshop schedules, including talks with abstracts/descriptions, and choose when to publish their schedules to the public.
-* **Default schedule templates** that staff can edit.
-Defaults get applied to all workshops' schedules which have not yet been edited.
+* **Default schedule templates** Staff may edit a special "template" schedule that gets applied to all events who do not yet have a schedule.
+Certain schedule items can be "locked", so that organizers cannot change them without staff permission.
-* **LaTeX formatting** in all text editing areas, via [MathJax](https://www.mathjax.org), for mathematical formulae.
 * **JSON output** of schedules and other event data, for easy display on external websites, [like this](http://www.birs.ca/events/2017/5-day-workshops/17w5030/schedule).
 * **Authenticated JSON API** for [an external video recording system](http://www.birs.ca/facilities/automated-video) to update lecture records in the schedule, based on recordings made.
+* **LaTeX formatting** in all text editing areas, via [MathJax](https://www.mathjax.org), for mathematical formulae.
 * **Email notifications** for staff and organizers when data changes, such as participant RSVPs and schedule updates during currently running workshops.
 * **Event listing navigation** by user's events, future events, past events, events by location, and by year.
 * **Event participant listings** grouped by attendance status (Confirmed, Invited, Declined, etc..), click for more detailed profile views of each participant.
 * **Mail lists** each workshop automatically has mail lists (send one email that is automatically redistributed to a list of addresses) for groups of participants based on their attendance status. i.e. a mail list for confirmed participants, one for invited participants, one for declined participants...
-* **Data imports** Workshop data is imported via calls to an external API, JSON.
+* **Data imports** Workshop data is imported via calls to an external API.
 * **Background jobs** to sync event membership data with external data source via API, and to send emails.
 * **Settings in database** Application settings are stored in the database instead of config files, allowing staff and admins to easily change settings with web interface, on the fly.
+* **Administrate** a web-based interface to the database tables, provided by Thoughtbot's [Administrate](https://github.com/thoughtbot/administrate) gem.
+Allows for easy searching, adding, and editing of database records.

 ### Upcoming Features: